krishnajoshideveloper/apache-app-testing/README.md

 ## Building images.

-1. build-and-push-v1.bat - This script create image with httpd server with default configuration - no config change.
+1. Reproducing Issue - build-and-push-v1.bat - This script create image with httpd server with default configuration - no config change.
 Container spinned with this image would reproduce 404 issue.
 Please modify the image name & tag as per container registry.

-2. build-and-push-v2.bat - This script create image with httpd server with modified httpd configuration - httpd.conf file is changed.
+2. Fixing the issue - build-and-push-v2.bat - This script create image with httpd server with modified httpd configuration - httpd.conf file is changed.
 Container spinned with this image would work perfectly for SPA applications.
 Please modify the image name & tag as per your container registry.

 ## Fix done in apache server.